istio/istio.io/_docs/concepts/security/authn-policy.md

 Policy is scoped at namespace level, with (optional) target selector rules to narrow down the set of services (within the same namespace as the policy) on which the policy should be applied.
-This also aligns with the ACL model based on Kubernetes RBAC.
+This aligns with the ACL model based on Kubernetes RBAC.
 More specifically, only admin of the namespace can set policies for services in that namespace.

 Authentication engine is implemented on sidecar.
-With Envoy sidecar, it is a combination of SSL settings and filters.
+For example, with Envoy sidecar, it is a combination of SSL settings and HTTP filters.
 If authentication fails, request will be rejected (either with SLL handshake error code, or http 401, depends on the type of authencation mechanism).
 If success, following authenticated attributes will be generated:

-TBD
+- **source.principal**: peer principal.
+If peer authentiation is not used, the attribute is not set.
+- **request.auth.principal**: depends on the policy principal binding, this could be peer principal (if USE_PEER) or origin principal (if USE_ORIGIN).
+- **request.auth.aud**: reflect the audience (*aud*) claim within the origin-JWT (JWT that is used for origin authentication)
+- **request.auth.presenter**: similarly, reflect the authorize presenter (*azp*) claim.
+- **request.auth.claims**: all raw string claims from origin-JWT.

+Origin principal is not explicitely output.
+In general, it can always be reconstructed from issuer (*iss*) and subject (*sub*) claims.
+If principal binding is USE_ORIGIN, it is also the same as **request.auth.principal**.

 ## Anatomy of the policy